 For the purpose of finite element analyses, the motion of the solid matrix, , is of particular interest.

 The governing equations that enter into the statement of virtual work are the conservation of linear momentum and the conservation of mass, for the mixture as a whole.
-Under quasi-static conditions, in the absence of external body forces, the conservation of momentum reduces to
+Under quasi-static conditions, the conservation of momentum reduces to